 Along the way are Boggart holes to find, trees to go in and sometimes, puddles!

-Once reaching the lake this is a perfect spot to stop and feed the ducks.
-The lake has a slope and a a few steps which we like to call a small viewing platform.
+Once reaching the pond this is a perfect spot to stop and feed the ducks.
+The pond has a slope and a a few steps which we like to call a small viewing platform.
 Eric loves to stand on to feed the ducks here.
 As does anyone; it’s beautiful.

 At this point, opposite the ducks if you turn left and down into the woods, there is a big fallen tree with a den and loads of space to run free!

-This is a perfect place for a picnic and to climb the tree trunks.
+This is a perfect place for a picnic, exploring, den building, climbing and taking in the scenery.

 Carrying on the path straight leads you to Padley Gorge.
-Cross the road and down through the gate, it is a steep walk down to Padley Gorge but totally worth it.
+Cross the road and down through the gate, it is a steep footpath down to Padley Gorge but totally worth it.
 This is probably my favourite place ever.
+It feels completely secluded and secret, during the summer kids can enjoy a paddle and in autumn the colours are magnificent.
 Padley Gorge is not pram friendly so I would definitely recommend a baby carrier.
 However, saying that, I have many times seen families down there with prams.
 They must have carried it down to the Gorge.

 It is so beautiful and relaxing here.

-Explore the ancient gorge, take in the views, climb the rocks and boulders, cross the bridges!
+We love to explore the ancient gorge, take in the views, climb the rocks and boulders, cross the bridges and just generally take in the beautiful surroundings.
+In summer, I have many picnics here with friends.

 In summer families come to picnic here with buckets, spaces and paddle in the gorge!
 There’s usually an ice cream van parked at the top.